secretstartups/handbook/support/workflows/customer_calls.html.md

    1. Next steps for GitLab Support Engineer
    1. Next steps for user
    1. Next call recommendations (timing/goals/expectations)
-* Note: If customer doesn't join the call and you've waited for over 10 minutes, end the call, update the ticket and resend calendly link.
+* Note: As noted above, if the customer doesn't join the call and you've waited for over *10 minutes*, end the call, update the ticket and resend your Calendly link so the customer can reschedule.

 ##### Notes on intake, upgrade and installation support calls